rdfostrich/article-swj2020-cobra/content/solution.md

 where the end version will always be a delta.
 If the start (or end) version is a snapshot, then the result is simply a query within the aggregated delta of the end version.
-Otherwise, the addition and deletion indexes for the two delta versions are iterated in a sort-merge join-like operation, and only emits the triples that have a different addition/deletion flag for the two versions.
+Otherwise, the addition and deletion indexes for the two delta versions are iterated in a sort-merge join-like operation, and only emit the triples that have a different addition/deletion flag for the two versions.

 In our bidirectional storage approach, one additional case can occur: when the start and end version correspond to deltas in the bidirectional delta chain *before* and *after* the snapshot,